-The average life expectancy for people suffering from dementia varies depending on the type of dementia they have, their age and other medical conditions they may have.
+The average life expectancy for people suffering from dementia varies depending on the type of dementia they have, their age and any other medical conditions they may suffer from.

 Dementia life expectancy

-- The average survival time from diagnosis of vascular dementia is around four years.
-Most people will die either from complications of dementia, such as pneumonia, or from a subsequent stroke.
+- The average vascular dementia life expectancy from diagnosis is around 4 years.
+Most people will die either from complications of dementia, such as pneumonia or from a subsequent stroke.

 - The average life expectancy for people with dementia with Lewy bodies, after the onset of symptoms, is 5 to 8 years.

-- The average survival time after the symptoms of frontotemporal dementia start is around eight years.
+- The average survival time after the symptoms of frontotemporal dementia start is around 8 years.

 I believe one of the hardest things with dementia is not knowing how much time you have left.
 Knowing that the inevitable will happen.
 That they will forget your name, they will lose the ability to speak, they will die, but not knowing when each of these milestones will occur, leaves you in a state of limbo, unable to make any firm plans for life ahead.